 The Salad Corner | Address: 7 Maxwell Road, #01-41 Amoy Street Food Centre | Tel: 94511745 | Opening hours: Mon-Fri 8.30am-6.30pm

-Toss & Turn Salads
+Toss & Turn

-for those who like pre-picked items
+For those who like pre-picked items

 This salad, soup and sandwich bar is an offshoot from the popular Cedele chain.
 A salad bar for busy people who don’t want to spend time thinking about how to put a salad together, it’s set up so you can choose from one of the few thought-out salad options.
 Previous offerings include teriyaki chicken tofu noodle salad, prawn avocado sesame rice salad, and a flavourful chicken and sausage cous cous with eggplant, kumara, raisins, almonds with homemade pomegranate dressing.
-If you have an extra five minutes, you can still customise by selecting a “base” of mixed leaves, noodles, pasta or whole grains and choose your deli meat (beef pastrami, smoked salmon, or ham).
-Prices start from $7.80 for a small salad
+If you have an extra five minutes, you can still customise by selecting a base of mixed leaves, noodles, pasta or whole grains and choose your deli meat (beef pastrami, smoked salmon, or ham).
+Prices start from $7.80 for a small salad.

 Toss & Turn | Address: 2 Orchard Turn, ION Orchard #B4-55 | Tel: 66365835 | Opening hours: Daily 10am-10pm